blancgorille/php-domxpath/README.md

 # php-domxpath
-Convert html tables to json
+Converts html tables into named json arrays, using table's id (if available).